 TG: What about a red wine?

 TG: So one is about judging wine professionally and the other is personal.
-So it sounds like at home you like the higher acid, less alcohol red wines.
+But it sounds like you like the higher acid, less alcohol red wines.

 TG: (Laughs) I agree.

 TG: Go ahead and pick up your glass and smell the wine.
-When you really get into the zone what I’m interested in is where your eyes go, where you look.
+When you really get into your zone, I’m interested in is where your eyes go; where you look.
 (She smells the wine) It seems your eyes go right out here (straight out and down about 15-20 degrees).

 GH: Yes, that’s it.
 Definitely.
 I don’t stare into the wine.

 TG: Most people do.
 Over 90% of the people I’ve worked with look down either center, slightly to the left, or slightly to the right.
 I think this is really important because it’s a starting point for your tasting sequence.
 It also helps to shut the world out so you can focus.
 Once you do that and smell this wine, what kind of fruits do you smell?